KartikDevSharma/LeetCode_Solutions/medium/1310/XOR Queries of a Subarray.md

 i.e [2,7,14,8]

-To summarize the important thing was recognizing that recalculating the XOR for every query would involve a lot of redundant work.
-By using the properties of XOR and precomputing the XOR values for the array in advance, we can answer each query in constant time, even if the array is large or there are many queries.

-It’s all about spotting the patterns—once we realized that the XOR of a range could be derived from the XOR of the prefixes, everything fell into place.
-You might visualize this solution to make it clearer.
+You might want to visualize this solution to make it clearer.
 Imagine a number line where each point represents an element in our array.
-As we move along the line, we're accumulating XOR operations.
+As we move along the line, we're applying XOR operations one after another.
 When we want to query a specific segment, we're essentially asking for the difference between two points on this line - but instead of subtraction, we're using XOR to "undo" the operations we don't want.
 Think of how this solution scales.
 As the array gets larger, our preprocessing step takes longer, but it's still just linear time.
 And no matter how large the array gets, each query is still answered in constant time.
-That's a really nice property - it means that once we've done our initial work, we can handle any number of queries very efficiently.
+That's a really nice property which means that once we've done our initial work, we can handle any number of queries very efficiently.

+To summarize the important thing was recognizing that recalculating the XOR for every query would involve a lot of redundant work.
+By using the properties of XOR and precomputing the XOR values for the array in advance, we can answer each query in constant time, even if the array is large or there are many queries.
+It’s all about spotting the pattern once we realized that the XOR of a range could be derived from the XOR of the prefixes, everything fell into place.

+Try to code it yourself now, without looking at the code or the following detailed implementation.

 ---
 ### Implementation
-We are given an array of integers and several queries, each consisting of two indices `[left, right]`.
+Ad we have already discussed that we are given an array of integers and several queries, each consisting of two indices `[left, right]`.
 For each query, we are asked to compute the XOR of the elements from index `left` to index `right`.
-The goal is to find an efficient way to compute the XOR for these queries, especially when the array is large, and the number of queries is also large.
+The goal is to find a way to compute the XOR for these queries especially when the array is large, and the number of queries is also large.